 Distribute this notice annually to parents and students.

-The Family Educational Rights and Privacy Act (FERPA) affords parents and “eligible students” (students over 18 years of age or students who are attending a postsecondary institution) certain rights with respect to the student’s education records.
+The Family Educational Rights and Privacy Act (FERPA) affords parents and “eligible students” (students 18 years of age or older or students who are attending a postsecondary institution) certain rights with respect to the student’s education records.
 They are:

 The right to inspect and review the student’s education records within forty-five (45) days of the day the District receives a request for access.